NREL/OpenStudio-user-documentation/docs/reference/command_line_interface.md

 export ENERGYPLUS_EXE_PATH=/path/to/energyplus
 ```

+*The usage of the ruby specific ENVs below (RUBYLIB, GEM_PATH & GEM_HOME) are DEPRECATED in SDK versions 3.2.0 and will be removed in versons >= 3.3.0.
+For using custom ruby gems, please refer to the section below titled [Loading Custom Gems](#Loading-Custom-Gems) as this will the offical suppoorted way of using custom ruby gems with OpenStudio CLI.*

 The `RUBYLIB` environment variable can be used to configure the CLI to require Ruby files from locations on the user's disk.
 Locations passed using the `--include` switch take precedence over the paths found in this environment variable:

 Windows
 ```
 set RUBYLIB=/home/git/project;/home/git/project/app/helpers
 ```

 Unix
 ```